z0w0/helm/README.md

 ```

 You may need to jump a few hoops to install the Cairo bindings (which are a dependency),
 which unfortunately is out of my hands.
+Read the [installing guide](http://helm-engine.org/guide/installing/)
+on the website for a few platform-specific instructions.

 ## License